tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

   `Alu.u_pipeA1` $\to$ `Alu.u_pipeA[1]`.
   Existing code, particularly for physical implementation, may depend on the hierarchical names.
-- Any machine-readable tool command comment, e.g. `// synopsys parallel_case`.
+- Any machine-readable comment, e.g. tool-specific directives like `// synopsys parallel_case`.
   Existing flows are likely to depend on these for critical functionality.
 - Removed software-accessible register, e.g. ~~`CFG`~~.
   Existing system software accessing the `CFG` address will not operate